frame-src/miniRT/README.md

 </p>
 </br>

-This project is an introduction to the beautiful world of Raytracing.
+This project is an introduction to the world of Raytracing.

 So once you run "make" the
 ```bash